Burgestrand/hallon-heroku/README.md

 view details about it.

 ## How to get it running
-You’ll need your Spotify Premium Account credentials and a [Spotify Application Key](https://developer.spotify.com/en/libspotify/application-key/).
+You’ll need your Spotify Premium Account credentials and a [Spotify Application Key](https://developer.spotify.com/technologies/libspotify/keys/).
-Put the application key in `bin/spotify_appkey.key` and your credentials in your environment variables:
+Now, put all your credentials in your environment variables:

     export HALLON_USERNAME='your_username'
     export HALLON_PASSWORD='your_password'

+Your application key needs special consideration, since it may contain special characters.
+It needs to be encoded into base64 before putting it in the environment variable.
+Luckily, there is a ruby script in `bin/serialize_appkey.rb` that will do this for you.

+    export HALLON_APPKEY="$(ruby bin/serialize_appkey.rb /path/to/appkey.rb)"

 After this, you’ll want to download the dependencies: